-The density of iron meteorites, thought to be samples of the iron-nickel cores of protoplanets, ranges from 7 to 8 g/cm3.
-The density of Earth’s core is estimated to go from about 10 g/cm3 in the liquid outer region, to around 13 g/cm3 in the solid centre due to the ultra-high pressure.
+The density of iron meteorites, which are thought to be from the iron-nickel cores of protoplanets, ranges from 7 to 8 g/cm3.
+The density of Earth’s core is estimated to range from about 10 g/cm3 in the liquid outer region, to about 13 g/cm3 in the solid centre due to the ultra-high pressure.

 The compressed iron ferrite

-But hexaferrum is rare on Earth’s surface because it requires the type of high pressure regime found deep within the Earth.
-The ferrite to hexaferrum transition occurs at a pressure of around 13 GPa, the level found at around 410 km at the start of the Transition Zone in Earth’s mantle.
-It may be metastable at lower pressures at the bottom of the lithosphere (or even nearer the surface depending on the other element in the alloy with iron) but will ultimately slowly revert back to the low pressure α-phase ferrite as the pressure drops.
+Hexaferrum is rare on Earth’s surface because it requires the type of high pressure regime found deep within the Earth.
+The ferrite to hexaferrum transition occurs at a pressure of around 13 GPa, which is the level found at around 410 km at the start of the Transition Zone in Earth’s mantle.
+Hexaferrum may be metastable at lower pressures at the bottom of the lithosphere (or even nearer the surface depending on the other element in the alloy with iron) but will ultimately slowly revert back to the low pressure α-phase ferrite as the pressure drops.

 So unless you happen to come across some grains of hexaferrum in a chromitite vein in an exposed mantle peridotite in, say, the Koryak Highland of far eastern Russia, or in the Cordillera Central of the Dominican Republic, or you have the equipment to produce it in a laboratory by squeezing tiny pellets of α-phase ferrite between diamond anvils, the only place you are possibly likely to find hexaferrum stable in any great abundance is at the ultra-high pressures of planetary cores.
 It’s one of the ultra-high-pressure forms that theoretically could dominate Earth’s solid inner core as an iron-nickel alloy.

-We must assume that the internal pressure of this asteroid is (or was when it was part of the much larger body) sufficiently high for compressed iron ferrite, or hexaferrum, to be stable as the core or otherwise, whether alloyed with nickel or iridium or something else.
+We must assume that the internal pressure of the Armageddon asteroid is (or was when it was part of the much larger body) sufficiently high for compressed iron ferrite, or hexaferrum, to be stable in the core, or otherwise, whether alloyed with nickel or iridium or something else.

-For compressed iron ferrite to be metastable on the surface of the asteroid now, the collision that exposed it must have been recent.
-Because nothing in movieland is impossible, maybe this was the collision with the rogue comet that knocked the asteroid out of the asteroid belt.
+But for compressed iron ferrite to be metastable on the surface of the asteroid now, the collision that exposed it must have been recent.
+And since nothing in movieland is impossible, maybe this was the collision with the rogue comet that knocked the asteroid out of the asteroid belt?